-- A.56 The FE achievements profile in Hull & East Yorkshire demonstrates a concentration in achievements in preparation for life and work (40% of all achievements) and health, public services and care (24%).
-Subject areas which are particularly specialised compared to the levels seen nationally include health, public services and care (25% vs 16% nationally), retail and commercial enterprise (8% vs 6% nationally) and business, administration and law (7% vs 7% nationally). - A.57 Within the HEY LEP region, specialisms in subject areas such as engineering, and manufacturing technologies are concentrated in the City of Kingston upon Hull (5% vs 2% nationally) and thus reflected in achievements in this subject at the Hull & East Yorkshire level (5%).
-Similarly, health, public services and care achievements are further concentrated in East Riding of Yorkshire (30% vs 16% nationally) and account for 25% of all FE achievements for Hull & East Yorkshire.
-Annex B contains more detailed information on the specialisms of colleges across the HEY LEP Region.
+- A.62 The FE achievements profile in Hull & East Yorkshire demonstrates a concentration of all achievements in preparation for life and work (41%) and health, public services and care (19%). - A.63 Subject areas which are particularly specialised compared to the levels seen nationally include health, public services and care (19% vs 16% nationally), retail and commercial enterprise (9% vs 6% nationally) and business, administration and law (8% vs 6% nationally). - A.64 Within the HEY region, specialisms in subject areas such as engineering, and manufacturing technologies are concentrated in Kingston upon Hull (4% vs 3% nationally) and thus reflected in achievements in this subject at the Hull & East Yorkshire level (4%).
+Similarly, health, public services and care achievements are further concentrated in East Riding of Yorkshire (29% vs 16% nationally) and account for 19% of all FE achievements for Hull & East Yorkshire.
+Annex B contains more detailed information on the specialisms of colleges across the HEY region.

-- A.58 A rapidly growing sector in the UK, jobs in health and social care are projected to continue to grow as the nation grapples with an ageing population and shocks such as the COVID-19 pandemic.
-Health represents the third largest employment sector within the HEY region and accounts for around 35,000 jobs in the area.
-High levels of achievement in health, public services and care reflect the high proportion of jobs within this sector in the HEY LEP region.
-Similarly, high levels of FE achievements in retail and commercial enterprise strongly aligns with the employment profile of Hull & East Yorkshire, with 41,000 jobs in the retail sector within the HEY LEP region. - A.59 Whilst the share of FE achievements in the engineering and manufacturing technologies is relatively low compared to health and retail, achievements within this sector account for 5% of all FE achievements (the national rate is 2%).
-This strongly aligns to the priority sectors of manufacturing and low carbon technologies, in addition to the strength Hull & East Yorkshire's existing manufacturing base which employs around 38,000 people within the immediate area.
+- A.65 A rapidly growing sector in the UK, jobs in health and social care are projected to continue to grow as the nation grapples with an ageing population and shocks such as the COVID-19 pandemic.
+Health represents the second largest employment sector within the HEY region and accounts for around 37,000 jobs in the area.
+High levels of achievement in health, public services and care reflect the high proportion of jobs within this sector in the HEY region.
+Similarly, high levels of FE achievements in retail and commercial enterprise strongly aligns with the employment profile of Hull & East Yorkshire, with an estimated 22,000 jobs in the retail sector within the HEY region. - A.66 Whilst the share of FE achievements in the engineering and manufacturing technologies is relatively low compared to health and retail, achievements within this sector account for 4% of all FE achievements (the national rate is 3%).
+This is slightly lower percentage than the previous report, and thus requires attention as priority sectors of manufacturing and low carbon technologies.